Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 T-Mobile challenging old assumptions; Verizon and AT&T still solid baselines.
 West Houston is one of the most interesting coverage stories in the metro.
 Recent Reddit discussion suggests T-Mobile has expanded aggressively in Katy and west Houston and may now outperform Verizon in some areas — reversing older assumptions about suburban coverage.
 AT&T remains a strong baseline choice, especially indoors in the Energy Corridor's office parks.
 Verizon is still the conservative default.
 This is an area in transition — test all three at your address before deciding.

-Sugar Land / Missouri City / Pearland (southwest suburbs)
+Sugar Land / Missouri City / Stafford (southwest suburbs)

 T-Mobile underperforms here — Verizon and AT&T are the safer picks.
-Sugar Land is specifically called out by Houston Reddit users as a place where T-Mobile behaves differently from the rest of the metro — and not in a good way.
-If you live in Sugar Land, Missouri City, or Pearland, don't assume T-Mobile's inner-loop performance translates to your neighborhood.
+Sugar Land is specifically called out by Houston Reddit users as the "Bermuda Triangle for T-Mobile service" — and that weakness begins around Beltway 8, not deep in Sugar Land.
+If you live in Sugar Land, Missouri City, or Stafford, don't assume T-Mobile's inner-loop performance translates to your neighborhood.
 Verizon and AT&T are the more reliable choices in these southwest suburbs.
 Verify T-Mobile at your exact address before paying a year upfront for Mint.
+See the Southwest Houston guide for the full Bellaire, Meyerland, and Sharpstown breakdown.

 The Woodlands / Spring / Tomball / Cypress (north suburbs)